Up to 60% off sofas & mattresses — limited‑time deals.

 How to Choose an 84-Inch Sofa

-An 84-inch sofa can be perfect until it pinches your traffic path, blocks a door swing, or feels great in a showroom and terrible during a two-hour movie.
-This guide helps you measure the room and delivery route correctly, match comfort to your body (not marketing), and spot build details that affect durability.
-You’ll get a fast checklist, a mistakes table, then a step-by-step framework from sizing to materials.
+An 84-inch sofa can work beautifully until it narrows your walkway, blocks a door swing, or feels wrong in real use.
+This guide helps you measure the room and delivery path, match comfort to your body, and check the build details that matter later.
+You’ll get a quick checklist, a mistakes table, and a simple framework from sizing to materials.

 Quick Decision Checklist for an 84-Inch Sofa